Wambyat/Streamlit-dump/Attrrition Analysis/README.md

 * Now to run it type the command "streamlit run Home.py"

 #### If any package is not install do it with pip or conda or google it.
 Sometimes streamlit will require an older version of a certain packages.
+##### 1-5.jpg are the images choosen for the employees. logist.py is the model and 2.csv is the output of another.
+Currently the css does not work as streamlit changes ids on every run so a "dynamic" version of the css is required.